-Auckland: where unknown volcanoes lie beneath to surface
+Auckland: Where unknown volcanoes lie beneath to surface

 In July, Wayne Valder who owns property in Karaka was planning on building a five-bedroom house on the land which is currently vacant.

-There had always been whispers of a volcano hidden in plain sight near Karaka, but this year the rumour has been confirmed as fact.
+There had always been whispers of a volcano hidden in plain sight near Karaka, but last year the rumour has been confirmed as fact.

 So some locals decided to write to University of Auckland and Waikato University asking them to investigate.